-NAB India CBW & Disability Studies is one of its kind Center for empowerment and rehabilitation of blind women in India.
-It’s also the only center to conduct job mapping studies for blind in India.
-The Center provides training to both educated and uneducated visually impaired women with the objective of enabling them to gain employment, take up higher education and regain their career after a gap (due to late onset of blindness).
-The Centre is busy enabling Livelihood Creation for the visually impaired (VI) women by empowering them with skills and training that help them lead a life of dignity and socio-economic independence.
+NAB India Centre for Blind Women & Disability Studies is one of its kind Centre for empowerment and rehabilitation of blind women in India.
+It’s also the only center to conduct job mapping studies to develop as many jobs as possible for blind or visually impaired women in India.
+The Centre provides training to both educated and uneducated visually impaired women with the objective of enabling them to gain employment, take up higher education and regain their career after a gap (due to late onset of blindness).
+The Centre is busy enabling Livelihood Creation for the hidden visually impaired (VI) women by empowering them with skills and training that help them lead a life of dignity and socio-economic independence.

 When they come in, they are lost, dejected, dis-empowered.

 However, with each passing day, it’s the smile on their faces and the spring of confidence in their steps which keeps us going.

 NAB India Centre for Blind Women and Disability Studies envisioned a dream of financial independence, increased self-worth and happiness for every blind girl in India.

 The year 2002, gave shape to our dream and ever since, NAB India Centre has empowered thousands of blind women in India.